MooersLab/pymolpysnips/README.md

 ```
 </details>

 ### jupyter-vim

 [jupyter-vim]() is a vim plugin that runs the Jupyter Qt-console in a buffer (window) insie of vim.
-This gives the

 <details>
 <summary><b>Installing and using snippets with UltiSnips</b></summary>

 /opt/local/Library/Frameworks/Python.framework/Versions/3.8/bin/jupyter-qtconsole

 </details>

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="VisualStudioCode"> Visual Studio Code (Universal)</h3>

 [*Visual Studio Code*](https://code.visualstudio.com) (VSC) is a free editor from Microsoft.
 Its start-up speed is between that of *Sublime Text 3* and *Atom*.

 The installation of plugins is painless.
 There is a marketplace within *VSC* where you can search for extensions and easily install them.

 The *bioSyntax* plugin is free and includes a lexer for PyMOL, so it is a good idea to install this plugin.
 The lexer will be activated when a `pml` file is opened.
 Autocompletion of the snippet tab triggers and previews of the snippet's code are very helpful for avoiding the insertion of the wrong snippet.

 <details>
 <summary><b>Installing and using snippets with Visual Studio Code</b></summary>

 Windows users will need to install the 'Remote - WSL' extension for the windows/Linux system.
 A prompt should pop-up during your first launch of *VSC*.
 Install this.

 From the above folder `vscpymolsnips`, download and move the file `pml.json` to `~/Library/Application\ Support/Code/User/snippets` on the Mac; on windows,`$HOME/APPDATA\Roaming\Code\User\snippets\pml.json`; on Linux, `$HOME/.config/Code/User/snippets/pml.json`.